harveybarnhard/looperr/README.md

 # looperr
-An R Package for evaluating leave-one-out (loo) prediction error (perr).
+An R Package for evaluating leave-one-out (loo) prediction error (perr) of linear smoothers.
 Currently only works for local polynomial regression using a multivariate Gaussian kernel and an arbitrary positive-definite bandwidth matrix.